JennerJosh/CKO.Payments/README.md

 An additional way we could help keep tokens secure when the application is deployed is by enforcing all requests are https (this would be done regardless) this would ensure any request sniffing would not expose the token.
 In the future I would prefer to use OAuth 2.0 and have each request validated at the time of the request, this would mean a slower execution time for the requests but the added security would make up for the miliseconds it would add.

+### Request Validation

+At the moment I have implemented simple validation that checks that the supplied model is in a format we expect/can use. when there is an error we sned a message back to the client saying there is an error, a future implementation would be to provided a more details response so that the client can see what failed validation and why.

+This would have the preceived benefit that it would make the API easier to code against as it would help the client to establish a good working model.
+It would also allow the client to easily dianoigse any potential issues they may get in the future either through their own system, or any potential changes we may release that would change the expected model.

+### Logging

+For this execise I did not implement logging in the way I think would be beneficial moving forward, to start with I would implement a basic log system that would output to a service like DataDog, as well as using an exception tracking solution like Sentry, whilst you could use DataDog for both, it is not the best way to use it as it does not capture stacktraces and other key elements that would be needed to diagnosing issues.
+It does however provide a snapshot of the events that occured up to the point of failure.